Book Review: Eyewitness Sketch by Danielle Grandinetti

 I can’t wait to read the prequel and continue on with this series.
 It feels like I connected with it at the right time in my life.
 Things are quite hectic and this is a wonderful series to take the edge off these hurried times.

-7 responses to “Book Review & Giveaway: Eyewitness Sketch by Danielle Grandinetti”
+9 responses to “Book Review: Eyewitness Sketch by Danielle Grandinetti”

 I’m so glad you enjoyed Gabby and Andri’s story so much!
 And your summary of my not-quite-cozy, not-quite-suspense is a perfect description.
 Thank you for sharing!